 Both the EMT and EPT are in a pipe delimited .csv format since they need to be machine readable.

-Aberdeen Standard Investments EMTs and EPTs are being hosted by Donnelly Financial Solutions (UK) Limited.
+Aberdeen Standard Investments (ASI) EMTs and EPTs are being hosted by Donnelly Financial Solutions (UK) Limited.

 Best execution means achieving the best possible result for customers when executing their orders.

 MiFID II aims at achieving extensive transparency over investment firms' order execution methods.
 Moreover, investment firms like ASI are required to install thorough reporting and monitoring mechanisms in order to evaluate whether the execution quality achieved corresponds to the quality promised in the Order Execution Policy (OEP).

 At ASI we have worked to produce a single OEP that applies to ASI and the two heritage entities of Aberdeen Asset Management and Standard Life Investments.

 Annual publication on specific 'quantitative and qualitative' information related to the Top 5 Brokers and venues through which client orders were executed, on a per asset class and per client type basis, is required.
 ASI has made this annual report available from 30 April 2019.
 Since Standard Life Investments Limited (SLIL), Aberdeen Standard Capital Limited (ASCL), IGNIS Investment Services Limited (IISL), Aberdeen Asset Managers Limited (AAML) and Aberdeen Asset Investments Limited (AAIL), Aberdeen Standard Investments Ireland Limited (ASIIL) and Aberdeen Investment Solutions Limited (AISL) are separate legal entities, their respective Top 5 reports and associated qualitative commentaries are made available per legal entity.